-As an animal lover, I was very excited to visit Yamnuska Wolfdog Sanctuary and learn about wolves and wolfdogs.
+As an animal lover, I was very excited to visit Yamnuska Wolfdog Sanctuary and learn about wolfdogs.
 This beautiful sanctuary is about an hour east of Banff, and 10 minutes west of Cochrane.
 Don’t let the drive scare you!
 It’s a beautiful drive to an amazing sanctuary with stunning mountain views.

-When you arrive at Yamnuska Wolfdog Sanctuary, you are greeted by Skookum, a giant Alaskan Malamute.
+When you arrive at Yamnuska Wolfdog Sanctuary, you are greeted by Skookum, an Alaskan Malamute.
 Skookum is just as tall as some of the wolfdogs on the property and he is often mistaken as one of them.
 He’s HUGE!
 At 160 lbs, he’s probably bigger than most of the people on our tour!
 But he meets everyone with a smile before settling down for a nap with an eye on the door.
 I’m already in love, and I haven’t even left the gift shop!